Geeks in Phoenix

 You can choose what items you want Firefox to delete when it is closed in the window that appears.
 I deselect everything but Cache.
 But this is strictly a personal preference.

-The next section is Address Bar and is pretty straight forward.
 Next is Permissions, and there are two (2) items you want to make sure are selected: Block pop-up windows and Warn you when websites try to install add-ons.
 Firefox Data Collection and Use comes next.
 It is your preference if you want to enable any of these options.

-Under the Security section, make sure that Block dangerous and deceptive content, Block dangerous downloads, and Warn you about unwanted and uncommon software is selected.
+Under the Security section, make sure that Block dangerous and deceptive content, Block dangerous downloads, and Warn you about unwanted and uncommon software are selected.
 The Certificates section is, again, personal preference, but the default settings are just right.

 Once you have the Add-ons page up, you will find four (4) selections on the left side menu; Recommendations, Extensions, Themes, and Plugins.

 The second selection on the left side is Extensions.
-This is where you look for malicious apps that like to run inside of Firefox.
+This is where you look for malicious apps that like to run inside Firefox.
 Go through the list here, and if you find one that you don't remember installing, just click the Enable / Disable slider on the right-hand side.

 The Extensions options inside of Firefox